awsdocs/amazon-ecr-public-user-guide/doc_source/getting-started-cli.md

 Before you begin, be sure that you've completed the steps in [Setting up with Amazon ECR](get-set-up-for-amazon-ecr.md)\.

-To build, tag, and push container images to your Amazon ECR public repositories you must have the AWS CLI and a CLI client, for example the Docker CLI, to do this\.
+To build, tag, and push container images to your Amazon ECR public repositories you must have the AWS CLI and a container CLI client, for example Docker\.
 Docker is a common tool for building container images\.
-Docker is available on many different operating systems, including most modern Linux distributions, like Ubuntu, and even Mac OSX and Windows\.
-You don't need a local development system to use Docker\.
-If you are using Amazon EC2 already, you can launch an Amazon EC2 instance and install Docker to get started\.
-For more information about how to install Docker on your particular operating system, go to the [Docker installation guide](https://docs.docker.com/engine/installation/#installation)\.
+For more information about how to install Docker, see [Docker installation guide](https://docs.docker.com/engine/installation/#installation)\.

 To use the AWS CLI with Amazon ECR Public, install the latest AWS CLI version\.
-For information about installing the AWS CLI or upgrading to the latest version, see [Installing the AWS CLI version 2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) in the *AWS Command Line Interface User Guide*\.
+For information, see [Installing the AWS CLI version 2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) in the *AWS Command Line Interface User Guide*\.

 ## Step 1: Create a Docker image<a name="cli-create-image"></a>

-In this section, you create a Docker image of a simple web application, and test it on your local system or EC2 instance, and then push the image to a container registry \(such as Amazon ECR or Docker Hub\) so you can use it in an ECS task definition\.
+In this step, you create a Docker image of a simple web application, and test it on your local system or Amazon EC2 instance\.

 **To create a Docker image of a simple web application**